Want to talk to someone about the PHSA Program Liaison Project? Contact Michelle Smith at email@example.com.

 - Liaisons will increase program staff and parents’ understanding of the benefits and opportunities for engagement that come with PHSA membership

 What is a PHSA Program Liaison?

-The PHSA Program Liaison is a staff member of a PHSA member program that works with PHSA staff to better connect program staff and parents to the activities of PHSA, particularly engaging them in PHSA’s advocacy efforts, and the benefits of membership.
+The PHSA Program Liaison is a staff member or parent of a PHSA member program that works with PHSA staff to better connect program staff and parents to the activities of PHSA, particularly engaging them in PHSA’s advocacy efforts, and the benefits of membership.

 Who designates a staff person as a PHSA Program Liaison?